 Getting into WaterFed® cleaning can be one of the best things for your business.
-But, when you are just starting out, it can be confusing how many choices there are!
+But, when you are just starting out, it can be confusing with how many choices there are!
 This guide explains the basics of Water-Fed Carts (sometimes called Water Carts or Pure Water Systems) so that you can make the best decision for your company.
 Not sure what WaterFed® is?
-Read this introduction first.Shop Systems
+First read this introduction that answers the question "what is a water fed pole system?"Shop Systems

 Why do I need Pure Water?

 Have you ever washed your car and let it air dry?
 Once all of the water is evaporated, you end up with spots all over.
 That’s because the water evaporated, but the minerals that were in the water got left behind.
 Same thing with window cleaning.
 If you use tap water with your WaterFed® Pole, you’ll end up with spotty windows.
 With a WaterFed® Cart, you’ll remove all of the dissolved solids from the water, leaving it to dry spot free!

 - DI Only Cost